telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing/overview.md

 **Batch Editing** functionality of **RadGrid** enables inline client-side editing and performing multiple changes before the user decides to either apply the changes or cancel them.
 The feature is well integrated with existing **RadGrid** functionalities like automatic data source operations, hierarchy, selection, validation, template columns and event handling.

 The feature could be easily enabled by setting the **GridTableView.EditMode** property to **Batch**.
 Additional properties for configuring the behavior of the functionality can be found in the **GridTableView.BatchEditingSettings** collection.
+You can find more details and examples in the [Configuration]({%slug grid/data-editing/edit-mode/batch-editing/configuration%}) article.

 ````ASP.NET
 <telerik:RadGrid RenderMode="Lightweight" runat="server" ID="RadGrid1">